SkylineCommunications/dataminer-docs/connector-help/connector_help/TPC_Single_Point_of_Failure_Detector.md

 ## About

-This driver is a virtual driver developed to execute queries on demand.
+This connector is a virtual connector developed to execute queries on demand.
 It retrieves data from the query inserted in the corresponding tables.
 Also, there are some tables that are manually filled in by the user and used to search for specific data and add DCF connections.

 ### Version info